 McCaffery recruited and coached White to an illustrious Hawkeye career.
 White became the first Iowa player to score 1,800 points and collect 900 rebounds, while also leading the team in rebounding all four years.
-He finished his career ranked second in scoring (1,859) and third in rebounding (901).
+He ranks third in scoring (1,859) and fourth in rebounding (901).
 He made more free throws than any other Big Ten player in 50 years, ranking third all-time in Big Ten annals with 618.

 McCaffery had one his best coaching jobs at Iowa in 2017, working with one of the youngest teams in the country and nearly receiving a berth in the NCAA Tournament.
 Iowa tied for fifth in the Big Ten and was one of the last four out of the tournament field.
 Jok led the team, becoming Iowa’s fifth Big Ten scoring champion in school history, averaging 19.9 points per game.
 For half the season, Jok started alongside four freshmen — Iowa’s youngest starting lineup in school history.
 Undaunted, McCaffery and the Hawkeyes progressed as the season went on ultimately winning four games against nationally ranked teams, including No. 21 Wisconsin and No. 24 Maryland on the road.

-In addition to leading the Big Ten in scoring, Jok established new school free throw records in single-game makes (22), career percentage (.864), and single-season accuracy (.911).
+In addition to leading the Big Ten in scoring, Jok established new school free throw records in single-game makes (22) and single-season accuracy (.911).
 Freshman Cordell Pemsl broke the school’s single-season field goal percentage mark (.617), while rookie Jordan Bohannon rewrote the Iowa freshman record books in assists (175), 3-pointers (89), and double-doubles in points and assists (3).